Q. How does spamgourmet stop spam?

-A. Yes, in advanced mode, just list senders' email addresses or domain names in your setup and these senders will be allowed to send you email using any of your disposables without advancing the count.
+A. Yes, in advanced mode, just list senders' email addresses or domain names in your setup and these senders will be allowed to send you email using any of your spamgourmet addresses without advancing the count.
 Of course, if you really trusted a sender, you could just provide your real email address.
 So here, we're talking about folks you trust to send you email, but don't trust to keep your email address to themselves.
 This probably includes anyone who uses an email client that is highly susceptible to virus infections, which is, unfortunately, a lot of people.

-Q. So I can sign up for a service with a disposable address, then, if I decide I'd like to keep receiving email from the service, I can come here and add their address as a trusted sender and keep getting email from them?
+Q. So I can sign up for a service with a spamgourmet address, then, if I decide I'd like to keep receiving email from the service, I can come here and add their address as a trusted sender and keep getting email from them?

 A. Yes.
-Just look at the "from" address on one of the emails you received and add it as a trusted sender. (or, if you're subscribed to a mailing list that is always sent "to:" the same address, you can put that address as the "exclusive sender" for your disposable address -- that'll work even if the messages are "from:" a bunch of different people).
+Just look at the "from" address on one of the emails you received and add it as a trusted sender. (or, if you're subscribed to a mailing list that is always sent "to:" the same address, you can put that address as the "exclusive sender" for your spamgourmet address -- that'll work even if the messages are "from:" a bunch of different people).

 Q. Is there a way to give an address that allows the initial sender to send an unlimited number of messages, but eats mail from anyone else ('exclusive sender')?

 A. Yes... but be careful, since the first sender may not be the one you had in mind.
 If you give an address like this:

 the system will record the first sender on the address, allow all mail to that address from that sender, and eat all mail to that address from all others, unless they're on your main list of trusted senders.
 More broadly, if you give an address like this: